American Quarter Horse

 It excels at sprinting short distances.
 Its name refers to its ability to outrun other horse breeds in races of a quarter mile or less; some have been clocked at speeds up to 44 mph (71 km/h).
 All of these qualities made for a superlative horse for cowboys and other riders across the Old West.

-This versatility means that there are more than three million living American Quarter Horses registered in the United States.
-In fact, since 1940 there have been over 6 million registered quarter horses (as of 2020), with approximately 80,000 new registrations being filed each year.
+This versatility means that there are more than 6.6 million living American Quarter Horses registered in the United States (as of 2024), with approximately 80,000 new registrations being filed each year.

 The breed originated about the 1660s on the Eastern seaboard of colonial America, as a cross between native horses of Spanish origin used by the earliest colonists and English Thoroughbreds imported to Virginia from about 1610.